 Andrei Voznesensky died early this June, and his death marks the passing of a courageous, astute, and brilliantly ironic poet.
 His death marks, too, the ending of a cycle in Russia of humanistic struggle on his part and Pasternak’s, Yevtushenko’s, and other poets against the always eager manifestations of brutal power.
+Before I tell the story of how he came to read his poetry at my university, let me offer the introduction I gave to the packed hall in 1985:

-I was so moved by his poetry reading in Cleveland in 1980 that my imagination remained haunted for months afterward, and I felt compelled to write some fiction about it.
+I was so moved by his poetry reading in Cleveland in 1980, five years before, that my imagination remained haunted for months afterward, and I felt compelled to write some fiction about it.
 The story grew beyond the specific circumstances of the reading (the passionate urgency emerging from this ironic man as he read “I Am Goya” or the irritating dead-pan of the reader of the translations), and finally the story grew to imagine ways in which an American college teacher might, too, feel haunted by his society and history; hence the story’s title: “Your Name is Hiroshima.”

 In early 1985, the poet was visiting Oberlin College near Cleveland, and with a certain urgency of my own, I mailed my story to him.
 I did not hear from him and learned he had left Oberlin for New York.
 In late June, at 6 a.m., the phone rang, and I heard a clear, penetrating voice say: “This is Andrei Voznesensky.
 I received your story.
 I like it very much and not because it’s about me.
 I want to meet you.
 Let me visit this fall.
 I can arrange to read at your university.”

 On a frigid December morning, I met him at the Cleveland airport, and we did not stop talking.
-He ate a lunch of lamb, salad, and good bread with my wife, Jeanette, and me in our cottage-like house in Cleveland Heights; he said it reminded him of his dacha in Peredelkino outside Moscow and made him homesick.
+He ate a lunch of lamb, salad, and good bread with my wife, Jeanette, and me in our cottage-like house in Cleveland Heights; he said it reminded him of his dacha in Peredelkino outside Moscow, and it made him homesick.

 “You would like it there,” he said; “someday you must visit me.”

 We spoke of Brodsky and Babel (“Do you know his great story ‘My First Fee’?
-You would love it.”), Rostropovich and Gorbachov, Auden and Lowell, Ginsberg and Balakian.
+You would love it.”) and of Rostropovich and Gorbachov, Auden and Lowell, Ginsberg and Balakian.
 For an afternoon party in his honor, I had invited all the usual suspects (ranging from a vice-provost to a brilliant undergraduate), but he would have none of it; he said he had come only to meet me and to read.

 When I picked him up at his hotel before the reading, he asked me into his room and said he would be ready in a few minutes.
 He wore a fine silk robe as he finished dressing, and I was reminded of his remark that Rostropovich loved beautiful fabrics and furniture: “His home in Washington D.C., it is like a museum!”
 (The great Russian piano virtuoso Gilels once remarked that American supermarkets were like food museums.)